-As part of the Scotland 2030 project, the Futures Forum has appointed two Fellows from the Scottish Graduate School of Arts and Humanities.
-As doctoral researchers in Literature and History, their work at the Forum over the next few months will provide some context for thinking about Scotland’s future.
+As part of the Scotland 2030 project, the Futures Forum appointed two Fellows from the Scottish Graduate School of Arts and Humanities.
+As doctoral researchers in Literature and History, their work at the Futures Forum provides some context for thinking about Scotland’s future.

-Bringing her expertise in the Scottish Enlightenment, Nicola Martin will be interrogating the terminology associated with the project, investigating the history of the idea of a ‘civilised nation’.
-She will also be looking at the role technology played in establishing Scotland’s reputation as a ‘civilised nation’ during the Enlightenment, in order to contextualise discussions about the potential role of new technologies in Scotland’s future.
+Bringing her expertise in the Scottish Enlightenment, Nicola Martin has interrogated the terminology associated with the project, investigating the history of the idea of a ‘civilised nation’.
+She also looked at the role technology played in establishing Scotland’s reputation as a ‘civilised nation’ during the Enlightenment, in order to contextualise discussions about the potential role of new technologies in Scotland’s future.

-Drawing on insights from the Environmental Humanities, Eleanore Widger will be investigating the cultural significance of space, place and landscape in Scotland, looking at how literary and other cultural representations of the landscape have shaped Scotland’s identity.
-She will also reflect on how these representations continue to influence the attitudes we hold and the decisions we make about landscape and environment in Scotland today, and how this might help inform future thinking.
+Drawing on insights from the Environmental Humanities, Eleanore Widger has investigated the cultural significance of space, place and landscape in Scotland, looking at how literary and other cultural representations of the landscape have shaped Scotland’s identity.
+She also reflected on how these representations continue to influence the attitudes we hold and the decisions we make about landscape and environment in Scotland today, and how this might help inform future thinking.

 Click through to the Blog to the Future to read their thoughts on their work.

 In partnership with Young Scot, Nicola and Eleanore also gathered the opinions of young people from around Scotland on these issues, to gain an understanding of what the future means to them.